Recommended VOD Settings¶

 $number$ calculation instead

-$time$ is used in the Segment Template section of the MPD.
-Do note that
+$time$ is used in the Segment Template section of the MPD, and the

 The Encoding profiles for MPEG-DASH apply for VOD as well: two second